Tenjin Station: Transfer

-The underground shopping mall can be used for transfer between the Kūkō Line and the Nanakuma Line.
+The underground shopping mall can be used for transfer between the Airport Line and the Nanakuma Line.
 To use the same ticket for both lines, passengers must exit through a special gate and enter the gate of the second line within two hours.
 Therefore, it is no problem to use the transfer time for shopping.
 If the regular gate is used, a new ticket is required to be purchased.
 Special tickets can be used for the transfer.